adnanm91/simple-bootloader-quine-NASM-/README.md

 Mount it on real floppy disk and insert it in floppy drive ( configure BIOS to boot from floppy disk)

-today, however, many PCs don't have a floppy drive so you can use some virtual machine  ( x86 emulatorBochs for example)
+Today, however, many PCs don't have a floppy drive so you can use some virtual machine  ( x86 emulator Bochs for example)